0n0w1c/IR3_Assets_alloy_smelting/readme.md

 # IR3 Assets: alloy smelting

 Reskins [Alloy Smelting](https://mods.factorio.com/mod/alloy-smelting) using IR3 graphical assets, if installed.
+*Breaking change: Modifies the fluid connections of the electric kiln.*

 *Requires the manual installation of the Industrial Revolution 3 Asset Packs.*